ehsong/ehsong.github.io/_pages/about.md

 Besides the dissertation project, I have research interests in non-state service provision, political violence, political trust, and political institutions in authoritarian states with regional focus on China and East Asia (South and North Korea).

-I am also passionate about finding actionable insights through data analysis, and have several experience in data consulting for tech startups.
+I am also passionate about finding actionable insights through data analysis, and have experience working as a data consultant for tech startups.
 For more details, please see my linkedin bio [here](https://www.linkedin.com/in/eunhou-esther-song/).